Chapter 1.15

 1.15.050 Contested notices of civil infraction – Hearing examiner.

-If a notice of civil infraction is contested, it shall be heard by the municipal court.
-The decision of the municipal court shall be final and conclusive with, in the case of a nondefault decision, right of appeal to the district court of Skagit County; provided, that infractions issued pursuant to LCMC Title 15 shall be heard by the hearing examiner, with right of appeal to superior court as provided by state law.
+If a notice of civil infraction is contested, it shall be heard by the hearing examiner.
+The decision of the hearing examiner shall be final and conclusive with, in the case of a nondefault decision, right to challenge the decision in the superior court of Skagit County.
 [Ord.
+1226 § 5, 2023; Ord.
 839 § 5, 2001.]

 1.15.060 Response procedure (contested infraction).